 Oncology FAQs

-Oncology massage refers to a specific kind of massage technique that is suitable for those living with cancer or receiving cancer treatment.
+Osteopathy and massage from a qualified practitioner is suitable for those living with cancer or receiving cancer treatment.
 It is adapted to suit the individual, and the practitioner will tailor the massage depending on the specific, changing needs of each client.
 This may be because a client is undergoing chemotherapy, is recovering from surgery, has reduced mobility or can only sit or lie comfortably in certain positions or for brief periods of time.

 It can complement treatment by positively effecting sleep, helping you to relax and reducing muscle tension.
 It is particularly helpful for those undergoing chemotherapy as it can help with some of the side effects of treatment.

-Like anyone, people going through cancer treatment seek massage or manual therapy for a huge range of symptoms, which could be related to their diagnosis or not.
+Like anyone, people going through cancer treatment seek osteopathy or massage for a huge range of symptoms, which could be related to their diagnosis or not.
 Some of the most common symptoms I might treat include shoulder pain or reduced mobility following a mastectomy or other surgery, peripheral neuropathy and joint pain associated with chemotherapy and radiotherapy, and general fatigue and upper body tension.
 I also treat musculoskeletal pain, injuries or issues that may predate or be unrelated to your diagnosis.

 The important things to know are that the pressure and techniques will always be gentle enough to be safe during cancer treatment - when your skin and soft tissues can be more prone to bruising, and I can work around any medical devices or in any position that you are comfortable in post-surgery.